nizamiza/self-balancing-trees/README.md

 # Testing

-Nearly each function of the implementations was tested with unit tests (except for the Red-black tree).
+Nearly each function of the implementations was tested with unit tests (except for the Red-black tree and the regular BST).
 Test functions including some test scenarios can be found in the same directory of the source code of the implementation.
 I.e., tests for the 2-3 tree implementation, are located in `2_3tree/2_3tree_assert.c`.

 # References